 My testing setup: Keeping things consistent

-To judge a brewer or grinder fairly, I try to keep the process consistent.
+To judge a brewer or grinder fairly, I try to keep the process as consistent as I can.

-Coffee has many moving parts.
+Coffee has a lot of moving parts.
 Grind size, water, dose, temperature, and technique can all change the final cup.

 That's why I document the settings, repeat the same routine across multiple brews, and change one thing at a time when I'm dialing something in.